Monykeagnes/MonykeAgnes/README.md

-### Hi there 👋
+### Hi there, I'm Monyke!!👋

-## I'm Monyke Agnes

-💻 Analysis and Systems Development student.
+\💻 Analysis and Systems Development student.
-🗺️ I'm from Brazil, living in São Paulo.
+\🗺️ I'm from Brazil, living in São Paulo.
-📚 I love learning new things.
+\📚 I love learning new things.
-📤 2021 Goals: Get an internship, work with C#|.NET, create new projects, learn a front end language, increase my networking and help improve the world with technology.
+\📤 2021 Goals: Get an internship, work with C#|.NET, create new projects, learn a front end language, increase my networking and help improve the world with technology.

      Lover of Technology, Coding and Music. 💓